ThomDELA/WS2812B_Driver/ReadMe.md

-This is a small driver for WS2812b smart RGB leds with an example.
+Small driver for WS2812b smart RGB leds.
-It will only work on some ATMEGA chips.
+It will only work on some ATMEGA chips, at least with ATMEGA328p.
-I tested only the ATMEGA328p.
 It mostly uses AVR assembly to get the right timing, which is the critical part  of communicating with thoose leds.

 Use atmel studio to open project.
 I use avrdude from adruino toolkit to upload into micro, simplest way is to copy arduino command line.

-Usage is demonstrated in main.cpp .
-It's basic.
-Try it.

-You should only reuse ledMatrix.* sources.